WZiJ/Hawk/README.md

 - `Result`: For storing current prediction results.

 ## Note
-Reviewers may comment on the style of the code, but the results of the data are unquestionable.
+Reviewers may complain the style of the code, but the results of the data are reliable.

 We believe our code is robust and has significant room for improvement.